2022–23 Championnat National

-The 2022–23 Championnat National season was the 30th since the establishment of the Championnat National, and the 24th in its current format, which serves as third division of the French football league system.
+The 2022–23 Championnat National season was the 30th since the establishment of the Championnat National, and the 24th in its current format, which served as the third division of the French football league system.
 Two clubs were promoted to Ligue 2 and six relegated after this season as adjustment for Ligue 1's reduction in size from 20 to 18 next season.
 As a result, no promotion play-offs were held.

 Team changes

 Team changes from 2021–22 Championnat National.